iurisman/rust-dust/lib/README.md

     }
 }
 ```
-A couple of additional observations:

-* The type `fn(&char) -> bool` is the simplest form of a function pointer; its size is known at compile time, so it
+The type `fn(&char) -> bool` is the simplest form of a function pointer; its size is known at compile time, so it
 can be allocated on the stack.
 Only named functions have this type, but not closures.
-In other words, only the
+In other words, only the name of
-  name of a named function can be passed to `Tokenizer::new_with_validator()`, but not a closure.
+a named function can be passed to `Tokenizer::new_with_validator()`, but not a closure.
 If we also want to pass a closure,
 that captures (moves or borrows) values from the environment, `validator`'s type must be boxed, requiring runtime
-  allocation on the heap and dynamic dispatch, because the memory size of a closure depends on the types of captured
+allocation on the heap and dynamic dispatch, because the memory size of a closure depends on the types of captured values.
-  values.
 ```rust
 struct Tokenizer {
     validator: Box<dyn Fn(char) -> bool>
 }
 ```
-* The ``use<`_,R>`` clause in the return types are the new syntax in Rust 2024.
-I don't quite understand all the nuances,
-  but the general sense is that even though a concrete implementation of `Read` (which is what the type parameter `R`
-  stands for) contains internal references, their lifetimes can be elided and will be inferrable at the call site.